uhhKnife/Xbox-360-Discord-RPC/README.md

 # Xbox-360-Discord-RPC

 **Xbox 360 Discord Rich Presence** is a C# application that brings Xbox 360 game status to your Discord profile using Discord's Rich Presence API.
-Show your friends what Xbox 360 game you're playing, complete with game details and artwork, right on your Discord status!
+Show your friends what Xbox 360 game you're playing, right on your Discord status!

 ## Features